at The National Wallace Monument

 The National Wallace Monument is a fantastic location for engagements and intimate wedding ceremonies.
-Both a religious wedding ceremony and a civil wedding ceremony can take place at the Monument.
+Both religious and civil wedding ceremonies can take place at the Monument.

 The hire charge for weddings at The Monument includes the use of the high quality replica of Sir William Wallace’s famous broadsword – which can provide a special touch for a memorable day.
 The sword may be used in conjunction with the wedding ceremony, for photography, or for cutting a wedding cake.